nickramsay19/py-flask-blog-view/README.md

-# py-flask-blog - A blog API written with Flask
+# py-flask-blog-view - A blog API written with Flask with a front-end
 > Created by Nicholas Ramsay

 ## Features